nf-cmgg/germline/README.md

 ## Credits

-TVA was originally written by @nvnieuwk.
+nf-cmgg-germline was originally written by @nvnieuwk.

 We thank the following people for their extensive assistance in the development of this pipeline: